 The Thames & Severn Canal is 28¾ miles (46 km) long, and of that, about 18 miles (29 km) is accessible to the public.
-For the remainder, there is no public right of way over canal route, and out of respect for the landowners, it should be avoided.
+For the remainder, there is no public right of way over canal route and, out of respect for the landowners, should be avoided.

 - Route 1: Wallbridge to Sapperton Tunnel (12km / 7.5 miles)